 The Bottom Line on Preparing For a Refinance Home Appraisal

-Getting your home appraised during the refinancing process could help you stop paying for PMI, or show that you have enough equity for a lower interest rate.
-Because you can gain a lot from a good appraisal, making the proper preparations could help you save money in the long run.
+Knowing what to expect during a home refinance appraisal gives you time to prepare your home.
+If you put in some effort, you could boost your home’s appraised value.
+That can help you stop paying for PMI, or show that you have enough equity for a lower interest rate.
+Because you gain a lot from a good appraisal, proper preparation may save you a lot of money in the long run.